 A good example of how the recent changes have been implemented in practice is the online shop from Quagga for image licenses.
 The shop has been growing with WooCommerce for many years and now contains 40,000 products:

 While this might not sound very spectacular at first, sophisticated technical planning in the background is required to achieve this scale.
 A gigantic database full of thousands of images, optimization of the image sizes for thumbnails, price calculations for the different licenses as well as the import of extensive product data are all challenges that needed to be overcome.
 But now the portal is running at high-performance and the shop will be made multilingual soon.

-Basic requirements for professional online shops include, first of all, suitable WooCommerce hosting, i.e the space your site takes up a service provider's web server.
+Basic requirements for professional online shops include, first of all, suitable WooCommerce hosting, i.e. the space your site takes up on a service provider's web server.
 In addition, regular speed and load tests (for example when using extensions for AJAX search) are needed as is a cleanly configured system.
 If components are hastily bundled together for WooCommerce, they can quickly start working against each other.